-If you wake up feeling like you hardly slept, even if you slept all night, it’s going to inhibit your ability to enjoy life – you’re going to be tired all the time.
-When you are tired all the time, you are crabbier, perform worse in nearly every task, lose motivation to do things for yourself or with others, have reduced sex drive, and on and on.
-Life is simply less full when you have chronic fatigue.
+If you wake up feeling like you hardly slept, even if you were in bed with your eyes closed all night, it’s going to inhibit your ability to enjoy life – you’re going to be tired all the time.
+When you are tired all the time, you are crabbier, perform worse in nearly every task, lose motivation to do things for yourself or with others, have a reduced sex drive, etc. Life is simply less full when you have chronic fatigue.

-It’s frustrating because you feel like you should be rested and happy because you've had a full night's sleep.
+It’s frustrating.
+You feel like you should be rested and happy because you've had a full night's sleep.
 This phenomenon is generally a strong symptom of either of the following:

 - Bad habits and/or cognitive conditions